Russia Economy May Slump 2-3 Pct This Year - UrduPoint

 Russia Economy May Slump 2-3 Pct This Year

-MOSCOW, (UrduPoint / Pakistan Point News - 30th Aug, 2022 ) :Russia's gross domestic product (GDP) is expected to decline "less than 3 percent, somewhere slightly above 2 percent" in 2022, the country's First Deputy Prime Minister Andrei Belousov said Monday.
+MOSCOW, (UrduPoint / Pakistan Point News - 31st Aug, 2022 ) :Russia's gross domestic product (GDP) is expected to decline "less than 3 percent, somewhere slightly above 2 percent" in 2022, the country's First Deputy Prime Minister Andrei Belousov said.

 Russia will be able to limit the GDP decrease to 0.6-0.